henrym11106/CSGO-autoexec/README.md

-the "splat___.webm" files are smaller, static backgrounds for the enemy counter in DZ that won't block other parts of the HUD. drop in to [steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos] and replace or rename the old file. whatever file in the "videos" folder is named "splat.webm" will be used as the counter background.
-I use the blank one.
+the "splat___.webm" files are smaller, static backgrounds for the enemy counter in DZ that won't block other parts of the HUD. drop in to [steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos] and replace or rename the old file. whatever file in the "videos" folder is named "splat.webm" will be used as the counter background. the file here named "splat.webm" is completely transparent.

 "ara.cfg" and "dma.cfg" are Arms Race Aim & Death Match Aim, set to run on a Yesber-made aim map.